tari/warcdedupe/README.md

 in the same file.

 Disclaimer: this tool doesn't currently do much that can be considered useful;
 it's both a prototype and a work in progress.
+In particular, while it is currently able to identify duplicate records in a WARC file it cannot output a new file with Revisit records replacing the originals.

 ## Future improvements